dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 * **Date**: 6/7/2021 6:45:22 AM
 * **Number**: 1,999.69

-When the culture is Chilean Spanish (`es-CL`), the rendered component uses day/month date formatting (`7/6`), 24-hour time, and period separators in numbers with a comma for the decimal value (`1.999,69`):
+When the culture is Costa Rican Spanish (`es-CR`), the rendered component uses day/month date formatting (`7/6`), 24-hour time, and period separators in numbers with a comma for the decimal value (`1.999,69`):

 * **Date**: 7/6/2021 6:49:38
 * **Number**: 1.999,69